-While it may not be apparent at first, there is common ground into what you and your newborn baby are experiencing.
+While it may not be apparent at first, there is common ground between what you and your newborn baby are experiencing.
 Both of you are experiencing environments that are different than what you are used to.
 The anxiety and stress over new situations and environments can be overwhelming.

 In such a situation, one thing you can do to relieve some of that pressure is to build and use your social support network.
-A social support network can include friends, family, and even coworkers.
+A social support network can include friends, family and even coworkers.
 In fact, being around supportive and caring coworkers can increase your satisfaction at work.
 Talking to supportive coworkers during your break or at lunch can help you reduce the anxiety and stress that you are experiencing from taking care of a newborn.

 Having supportive friends and family can also help you cope with your anxiety and stress.
-Reaching out to your friends and family for help when you are feeling overwhelmed for help with daycare, advice, and comfort can help ease some of that burden and enable you to recharge so that you can give your full attention to your baby and career.
+Reaching out to your friends and family for help when you are feeling overwhelmed for help with daycare, advice and comfort can help ease some of that burden and enable you to recharge so that you can give your full attention to your baby and career.
 Having an unpaid internship can also place new parents in a unique situation because interns whom are also new parents have more expenses without the income to cover them.

-Having a supportive spouse, partner, and even parent can ease some of the financial challenges of having an unpaid internship and a newborn baby.
+Having a supportive spouse, partner and even parent can ease some of the financial challenges of having an unpaid internship and a newborn baby.
 Additionally, if you are living in the United States, there are resources that you can find from your local government.
 Programs such as California CalWORKs and Florida Temporary Assistance for Needy Families (TANF) are examples of resources that you can use for support.